 In CE5.2, if a pixel needs pixels from the other side of VB, gradients of 2x2 subblocks at the other side are unavailable and the value of activity is scaled.
 In addition, an adaptive on-off control is applied.

-In this proposal, the above methods are extended to picture boundaries, so when the block is located at the picture boundaries the methods of padding or activity scaling are applied.
+In this proposal, the above methods are extended to picture boundaries, so when the block is located at the picture boundaries the methods of padding or activity scaling are applied

 Experimental results